 Process of Thoughts is her portfolio and space to share work and creations, from freelance writing and best practices in education to thoughts, passion projects, and adventures.

-PS: I’d love to hear from you!
-If you have any inquiries, requests, collaborations, or want more information on volunteering with kids/wildlife/educational organizations and charities please contact me at Katgoodman@outlook.com, or on the form below.
+If you have any inquiries, requests, collaborations, or want more information please contact Katy at Katgoodman@outlook.com or through the form below.

 - Editing: Expertise in APA, MLA, Chicago, and AP styles.
 Experience in editing projects as large as doctoral dissertations and as small as emails.
 However, she does not understand why people cannot write emails.

 - Writing: Expertise in internal communications, curriculum writing, copywriting, speech writing, interviewing, academic writing and research, op-ed and editorial writing, and technical writing.

 - Content Production: Expertise in instructional design, document design, Adobe Suite, video/audio production and editing, lectures, educational courses, and more.

 - Fields of Expertise: Rhetoric/communication in new media/literature, journalism, education, writing instruction, rhetorical analysis instruction, semiotics, argument/speech design and analysis, and (as passion projects): wildlife/environmental education and rehabilitation, natural horsemanship.